iobear/rpi-car/one-script-car/README.md

 ####Battery

-To power the Pi i'm using a 680mAh, 3.7v battery from a Creative mp3 player.
+To power the Pi I'm using a 680mAh, 3.7v battery from a Creative mp3 player.
 You could use one from a cellphone also, with a ~4v output.
 I connect it directly to the 5v GPIO pin, with no protection in between - hint hint.
 The placement of the battery is underneath the Pi, the mileage is not tested yet.